Council to decide whether to give city centre beer garden the go ahead

 They said tables and chairs must be put away during the Lord Mayor's Procession, and for two hours before and after Norwich City home matches.

-The regulatory sub committee meeting will take place in City Hall on Monday, May 13.
+The regulatory sub-committee meeting will take place in City Hall on Monday.

 Full support from Bermuda Bob's Rumshack